DC801/BM-Badge/SD_Card/MAGE/README.md

 ### Save Flags (Booleans)

 Save flags are booleans with arbitrary names (strings) that can be used for various logic checks.
+You may have up to 65,535 of these.

 Common use cases for save flags include tracking whether the player has:
 - heard specific entities' backstories